-Reuben Wonton Cups ~ deli corned beef, sauerkraut, cheese and 1000 island dressing baked in a crispy wonton cup.
-The flavors of the classic sandwich in a bite-size appetizer.
+Reuben Wonton Cups – deli corned beef, sauerkraut and cheese in a crispy wonton cup drizzled with thousand island dressing.
+The flavors of a classic Reuben sandwich in a bite-size appetizer ideal.

-Contrary to these articles, it’s not easy and it’s not free but I’m still grateful to be here writing, cooking and sharing but especially for each and every person who stops by.
+For the record, starting a business is never easy but I’m incredibly humble to still be here writing, cooking and sharing.
+I’m especially grateful to everyone who stops by.
 There’s no where else I’d rather be.

 What’s in a Reuben Wonton?